Frequently Asked Questions

 of New York?

-The Department does not register as licensure-qualifying programs that are offered by institutions outside of New York.
-Each individual who graduates from a program outside of New York must apply for licensure and then be individually evaluated to determine if the applicant has satisfied education requirements equivalent to a New York licensure-qualifying program.
-The Bureau of Comparative Education will review the Form 2, transcript, course syllabi and other information that is submitted directly by the college or university.
+The Department does not register as licensure qualifying programs that are offered by institutions outside of New York.
+Except as otherwise provided in #6, each individual who graduates from a program outside of New York must apply for licensure and then be individually evaluated to determine if the applicant has satisfied education requirements equivalent to a New York licensure qualifying program.
+The Bureau of Comparative Education will review the Form 2, transcript, course syllabi, and other information that is submitted directly by the college or university.
 The applicant will be notified if additional information is required or if additional education or an internship must be completed to meet the education requirements for licensure in New York.

 The Department has determined that programs accredited by the following organizations in the specific professions are equivalent to a New York State-registered program: